Double Click to Edit Text in ReactJS

 - The

-So, now that we’ve done the coding aspect, let’s discuss how the browser will implement it all.
+Now that we’ve completed the coding, let’s discuss how the browser will implement it.

 and render its<h1>